kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md

 ## Prerequisites

+* You have the Istio and API Gateway modules added.
 * You have a deployed workload.
+  > [!NOTE]
+  > To expose a workload using APIRule in version `v2`, the workload must be a part of the Istio service mesh.
+See [Enable Istio Sidecar Proxy Injection](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection?id=enable-istio-sidecar-proxy-injection).
 * You have [set up your custom domain](../01-10-setup-custom-domain-for-workload.md).
 Alternatively, you can use the default domain of your Kyma cluster and the default Gateway `kyma-system/kyma-gateway`.

   > [!NOTE]
   > Because the default Kyma domain is a wildcard domain, which uses a simple TLS Gateway, it is recommended that you set up your custom domain for use in a production environment.

   > [!TIP]
-  > To learn what the default domain of your Kyma cluster is, run `kubectl get gateway -n kyma-system kyma-gateway -o jsonpath='{.spec.servers[0].hosts}`.
+  > To learn what the default domain of your Kyma cluster is, run `kubectl get gateway -n kyma-system kyma-gateway -o jsonpath='{.spec.servers[0].hosts}'`.

 * You have a JSON Web Token.
 See [Obtain a JWT](../01-50-expose-and-secure-a-workload/01-51-get-jwt.md).
 * To use CLI instructions, you must install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [curl](https://curl.se/).
 Alternatively, you can use Kyma dashboard.